crowdgames/cartoscope/README.md

 1.  `git clone https://github.com/crowdgames/cartoscope-backend.git`

-2. Install Node, MySQL and Wget:
+2. Install Node, MySQL and Wget (note, the node version may matter.
+For me, node 10.19.0 works but 15.9.0 does not.
+I'm unsure if that is an issue I have or if it is relevant to this whole project):
 	1. ##### Windows installation
 		1. Windows users follow the link to install Node: http://blog.teamtreehouse.com/install-node-js-npm-windows
 		2. When installing MySQL server, make sure the **lower_case_table_names is set to 2 and that passwords use Legacy Authentication Method is selected**